gammu/gammu/docs/manual/smsd/tables.rst

     the same meaning as values in outbox table

 ``SequencePosition`` (integer)
-    info, what is SMS number in SMS sequence (start at 2, first part is in outbox table).
+    info, what is SMS number in SMS sequence (start at 2, first part is in :ref:`outbox` table).